highvail/acm-app-lifecycle/README.md

 #### Creating new PlacementRules and Subscription

-We will create two new `PlacementRules` targeting clusters in the `EU` region and `US` region respectively.
+We will create two new `PlacementRules` targeting clusters in the `EU` region and `NA` region respectively.
 Additionally, a new `Subscription` will be used to deploy our reverse-words application in the region we want the application to run on.

 1. Create a new `Namespace` to store the required manifests.